-Via the Gibson Portal: EvaluationKIT may be accessed by logging into the Gibson portal, then clicking on the "Student" menu, and then click on "Course Evaluations" on the left-hand menu in the "Services" section.
+Via the Gibson Portal: Course Evaluations may be accessed by logging into the Gibson portal, then clicking on "Course Evaluations" on the left-hand menu in the "Services" section.

 Approximately two weeks prior to the start of the main course evaluation administration, faculty will receive an email listing the courses that will be evaluated along with the open and close dates of the evaluations and the date that the course evaluation reports will become available.
 At that time, faculty may review their courses, students, and the instrument through the course evaluation portal.
 Specific instructions for previewing the courses and course evaluation instrument prior to evaluations are available through video or step-by-step directions.